 For athletes, it’s also a really time-efficient way to hit all these muscle groups effectively.
 If you’re getting into running, deadlifting will make your lower body stronger.
 If you’re looking to build strength, deadlifts teach you to lift heavy objects off the ground safely.

-Deadlifts can be done with dumbbells, kettlebells and even resistance bands at home (and you can check out our guides on the best adjustable dumbbells and best kettlebell, if you're keen to try in the comfort of your own home), but using a barbell allows you to lift more weight, helping you to develop strength and power.
+You can deadlift with dumbbells, kettlebells and even resistance bands at home (and you can check out our guides on the best adjustable dumbbells and best kettlebell, if you're keen to try in the comfort of your own home), but using a barbell allows you to lift more weight, helping you to develop strength and power.
 Whatever your fitness journey looks like, learning to deadlift properly with barbells can help you along the way.

 Follow our step-by-step guide below, which will show you how to deadlift properly and safely.

 How to deadlift properly with a barbell

 - Start with your feet shoulder-width apart and a barbell on the floor in front of you.
 The bar ideally will have plates on either end to raise it from the ground and the bar should sit over your feet.
 Bend at the knees and push your bum back to lower your hands down to grasp the bar.